The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Frequencies and Transition Matrix

-\begin{thm} For any purely periodic proper fraction $a/b$ and all $j\geq 1$, each sequence of $j$ digits occurs in the $g$-ary repetend of $a/b^k$ with a relative frequency that approaches $1/g^j$ for increasing $k$. \end{thm} {\it Proof.} By Proposition \ref{cota}, the statement holds for the enlarged repetend of $a/b^k$.
-Indeed, if $k\geq c_g(b)$, then
+\begin{theorem} For any purely periodic proper fraction $a/b^{k+t}$ with $k\geq c_g(b)$, $t\in\mathbb{N}$, for all $j\geq 1$ each sequence of $j$ digits occurs in the $g$-ary repetend of $a/b^{k+t}$ with a relative frequency that approaches $1/g^j$ for an increasing $t$. \end{theorem} {\it Proof.} By Proposition \ref{antespure} and Definition \ref{cg} (definition of $c_g(b)$\,), the statement holds for the enlarged repetend of $a/b^{k+t}$.
+Indeed,